cclark20/nbreporter/README.md

         except yaml.YAMLError as e:
             print(e)
 ```
-Once a notebook template is generated and an input yaml file is created, the `nbtemplate` module can be run, using the following command (from the command line).
+Once a notebook template is generated and an input yaml file is created, the `nbreporter` module can be run, using the following command (from the command line).

 ### Run for one input yaml.
 ```
-$ nbtemplate --template <tempalte notebook>.ipynb --input_file <input file>.yaml
+$ nbreporter --template <template notebook>.ipynb --input_file <input file>.yaml
 ```

 Where `<template notebook>` is the name of your template and `<input file>` is the name (and location) of your input yaml.
 The outputted filenames will match the name of the input file.